 Pushing Snow on Roads - Plowing or pushing snow across or into the road from your property is not allowed.
 Please refer to the SCA Snow Removal Policy.
 Here are some Frequently Asked Questions regarding Snow Removal.

 OHV Use - Please refer to the rules and regulations regarding OHV use on SCA roads.
+Also, see the new rule on page 10 of the SCA COA Rules and Regulations.

 Call before you dig - USA Dig 1-800-227-2600.
 USA Dig is not affiliated with Spring Creek Association.